Why support us?

-Whenever you make a gift to the Royal Opera House Foundation, become a Friend or Patron or leave a legacy, you play a crucial role in creating extraordinary performances, outstanding craftsmanship and inspiring education work.
+Whenever you make a gift to The Royal Opera House Foundation, become a Friend or Patron or leave a gift in your will, you play a crucial role in creating extraordinary performances, outstanding craftsmanship and inspiring learning and participation projects.

 Each Season Cheryl Knight and her colleague Ron Taylor source 2,100 pairs of shoes for Royal Opera productions; from traditional Japanese sandals to 50s-style court shoes.
 Each pair must then be prepared: the shoes might require dying, rubber soles must be fixed (a health and safety requirement), a fitting arranged and then, if necessary, the shoes might be stretched to be just right.
 Don’t forget they must also undertake the cleaning, mending and re-touching of all the shoes already used on stage.
 As Cheryl says:

 My grandfather was a master cobbler and I have always loved shoe design so working here feels completely right to me.
 Particularly now, having worked here for more than 12 years, I have a very strong sense of what will work and a great rapport with the performers, knowing their various footwear tastes and quirks!”

 From Principal Singers to the Youth Opera Company, everyone who takes part in Royal Opera productions comes through Ron and Cheryl’s door, and each has to leave with the correct footwear.
 With so many sizes and period settings required across the Season, the department is extremely busy.
 Your support could make a very practical difference to their work.

 How do your donations help?

 - £4.50 buys a pair of 12″ laces